Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]

 which accumulates ``new'' exits over each interval -- note the contrast with the naive ``interval Boole's'' approximation given by (\ref{eq:interval_booles}).
 Because it restricts exit flow to probability mass which is ``safe'' at the start of each interval, we refer to approximation (\ref{eq:ival_safe}) as \texttt{ival\_safe}.

-In principle, (\ref{eq:ival_safe}) shares one of the same weaknesses of the discrete-time Boole's approximation in (\ref{eq:dt_booles}) -- it is not bounded above, and indeed may diverge as $\pT$ is refined.
-However, it avoids ``locally'' double-counting by counting only probability mass \emph{leaving} $\Xsafe$ over each interval.
-This interpretation is illustrated in Fig.~\ref{fig:intro_comparison}, and our empirical results suggest \texttt{ival\_safe} does very well in practice.
-Furthermore, compared to \cite{patil2012estimating} or (\ref{eq:ival_gauss}) it requires no ``extra'' belief propagation at all, making this approximation particularly lightweight.
+Technically-speaking, (\ref{eq:ival_safe}) shares one of the same weaknesses of the discrete-time Boole's approximation in (\ref{eq:dt_booles}) -- it is not bounded above, and indeed may diverge as $\pT$ is refined.
+Nevertheless, it avoids the ``local'' double-counting of (\ref{eq:dt_booles}) by accumulating only probability mass \emph{leaving} $\Xsafe$ in each interval.
+This interpretation is illustrated in Fig.~\ref{fig:intro_comparison}, and our numeric results suggest \texttt{ival\_safe} does very well in practice.
+Furthermore, compared to \cite{patil2012estimating} or (\ref{eq:ival_gauss}) this approach requires no ``extra'' belief propagation at all, making it particularly lightweight.